soderholmd/public-azure/openai-textsummary/README.md

 You will need to create the necessary OpenAI service in Azure with GPT-3.5 and/or GPT-4 deployments, and add the environment varibales to the `.env` file.

 Tweak the system prompt (in `system_message.txt`) to see what works best, or change it to do something else like give holiday tips or write poetry.
+You can also change `temperature` and `max_tokens` to get different results.